ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: Fixed list bug that logged the user out, worked on sort function

 - Abdi: Fixed new bugs, password recovery and search

+5/9/2022

+- Cleveland: Merged year and class, added back index modal changes.
+Also made it return the user to the homepage after creating a client and made it so that you can only choose one teacher in signup, struggled with sort feature.

+- Abdi: password recovery and search